openstack/openstack-ansible/doc/source/developer-docs/scripts.rst

+`Home <index.html>`_ OpenStack-Ansible Developer Documentation

 Included Scripts
 ================

 The repository contains several helper scripts to manage gate jobs, install base requirements, and update repository information.
-Invoke these scripts from the top-level directory of the repository.
-For
+Execute these scripts from the root of the respository clone.
+For example:
-example:

 .. code:: bash